-- Eat Fruit and Vegetables– Aim for 5 servings a day that can include tinned and frozen, as well as fresh fruit and vegetables.
+- Eat Fruit and Vegetables– Aim for five servings daily, including tinned or frozen and fresh fruit and vegetables.
 Enjoy a variety of colours and limit fruit juice to unsweetened, just once a day.

-- Eat Wholemeal, grain cereals – at least 3 servings per day.
-1 serving is a slice of wholegrain bread, half cup brown rice or a cup of wholegrain cereal.
-Where possible, choose wholegrain versions as they are also a good source of fibre.
+- Eat Wholemeal, grain cereals – at least three servings per day.
+One serving is a slice of whole grain bread, half a cup of brown rice or a cup of wholegrain cereal.
+Where possible, choose wholegrain versions, as they are also a good source of fibre.

-- Try to include high protein foods at two main meals each day, as well as with snacks.
-Good sources of protein include meat, chicken, fish, dairy products, eggs, beans and lentils.
+- Try to include high-protein foods in two main meals each day, as well as with snacks.
+Good protein sources include meat, chicken, fish, dairy products, eggs, beans and lentils.
 Try a wholegrain cracker with cheese mid-morning in place of a sweet biscuit.

-Good nutrition is essential for the health and wellbeing of the person with dementia.
-Members of the Dementia Carers Campaign Network made these short videos to share insights about their experiences of promoting this with their loved one.
-Those featured in the videos have all had real-life experience of caring for a loved one with dementia and the videos also include evidence based tips and information.
+Good nutrition is essential for the health and well-being of a person with dementia.
+Members of the Dementia Carers Campaign Network made these short videos to share insights about their experiences of promoting this with their loved ones.
+Those featured in the videos have all had a real-life experience of caring for a loved one with dementia, and the videos also include evidence-based tips and information.

-Those featured in the videos wanted to share their experiences of caring for a loved one to offer real life insight into some key topics in this area.
-The videos focus on aspects of nutrition from shopping for ingredients, preparing meals, dysphagia and the social impact of eating together.
+Those featured in the videos wanted to share their experiences of caring for a loved one to offer real-life insight into some key topics in this area.
+The videos focus on aspects of nutrition, from shopping for ingredients to preparing meals to dysphagia and the social impact of eating together.

 For further information: